“Single Moms Take Heart”

 I have a friend who was a single mother of two sons.
 I have known Sherry since her boys were very young.
 Over the years Sherry has diligently worked on two major relationships…

 INTIMACY WITH GOD & INTIMACY WITH HER SONS

-The result of Sherry’s diligence paid off when her son’s became adolescents.
-When their father was unavailable to help her enforce the rules on her 6 foot tall boys, Sherry offered correction, not so much based on her authority to do so, but on God’s authority.
-And upon the relationship she had built with her boys.
+The result of Sherry’s diligence paid off when her sons became adolescents.
+When their father was unavailable to help her enforce the rules on her 6-foot tall boys, Sherry offered a correction, not so much based on her authority to do so, but on God’s authority.
+And upon the relationship, she had built with her boys.